 Cons of Serverless Architecture

-Though there are advantages to serverless architecture, there are also some drawbacks companies should consider before shifting everything over to the cloud.
+Though there are advantages to serverless architecture, there are also some drawbacks companies should consider before shifting everything over to cloud computing.
 Not every application that goes through the application development process is meant to be a serverless app.

 Security is another potential drawback of serverless architecture.
 Serverless apps can be a greater security risk, as there’s a larger attack surface than companies would normally have with an in-house server.
 This also depends on the cloud services provider and the measures the third-party services are taking in comparison to the company’s ability to stay secure.
 If an organization doesn’t think they can keep their servers more secure than AWS Lambda can, for instance, it can make more sense to go with the cloud vendor instead.